-Economic activity status of Londoners aged 16 and over (2019)
+Economic activity status of Londoners aged 16 and over (2023 Q2)

-Economic activity status of London men aged 16 and over (2019)
+Economic activity status of London men aged 16 and over (2023 Q2)

-Economic activity status of London women aged and over (2019)
+Economic activity status of London women aged 16 and over (2023 Q2)

-There are over 400,000 more men in work in London than women.
-The men who work in London are also more likely to be self-employed, with 23% of men who work in London doing so for themselves compared to 14% of women.
+There are over 313,000 more men in work in London than women.
+Men who live in London are also more likely to be self-employed than women – 14.1% compared to 7.8%.

-35% of adults in London are economically inactive.
-Women are significantly more likely to be economically inactive than men, with 41% of women not working compared to 28% of men.
-For many types of inactivity, women and men have very similar rates, including long-term sickness, studying and unemployment.
-However, women were significantly more likely to not be working because they were looking after the home or family, with 10% of women - 360,000 people - being homemakers compared to 30,000 men - less than 1% of the total.
-Slightly more women were retired in London than men, possibly because women live longer than men on average.
+Women are significantly more likely to be economically inactive than men, with 38.5% of women not working compared to 29.3% of men.
+For many types of inactivity, women and men have very similar rates, including long-term sickness, studying and temporary sickness.